Introduction

 Addressing and resolving noise issues requires a strategic approach.
 There are various avenues available to deal with noise issues.

-Time Restrictions in NSW for Noisy Activities in Strata
+Time Restrictions in NSW for noisy activities in Strata

-In New South Wales, the Environmental Protection Authority (EPA), in collaboration with local councils and the NSW Police, sets and enforces regulations to control noise from residential activities.
+In New South Wales, the Environmental Protection Authority (EPA), in collaboration with local councils and the NSW police, sets and enforces regulations to control noise from residential activities.
 The following table outlines the specific time restrictions for common noise sources and the right authority to approach if issues arise:

 Source of Noise | Restrictions | Contact for Complaint |